Home >> Space Programme >> Space Science

 Space Science Programme

 Space Science research has been an important element of Indian space programme.
-Specific individual, nationally coordinated, multi-institutional, science payload instrumentation and science mission development projects in atmospheric and space science areas are supported and implemented by ISRO through Advisory Committee for Space Sciences (ADCOS).
+Specific individual, nationally coordinated, multi-institutional, science payload instrumentation and science mission development projects in atmospheric and space science areas are supported and implemented by ISRO.

 Chandrayaan - 1